unisonweb/unisonweb-org/src/data/docs/documentation.md

 ## The basics
 Documentation blocks start with `{{` and end with a matching `}}`.
 This syntax creates an expression of type `Doc` and it can be used anywhere in your code where an expression can be written.

 Anonymous documentation blocks are blocks that are created immediately before the definitions in your code.
 This means we don't need to assign our documentation block to a value, as in `x = {{my docs}}`.
-We'll use a simple example here:
+We'll use a simple example for the basics:

 ```unison
 {{Maya Angelou is an acclaimed poet, director, essayist, and novelist.}}